-- 21. Each of the following accurately describes features of MyPlate except one.
-Which one is the exception? - a.
+- 21. Each accurately describes features of MyPlate, except one.
+Which is the exception? - a.
 MyPlate replaces the well-known food guide, MyPyramid. - b.
 The interactive website is intended to help consumers apply personalized dietary guidance. - c.
-Whereas MyPyramid was more specific in many areas, MyPlate provides more general information. - d.
+MyPlate materials on the website can be printed in English or French. - d.
 Foods providing similar types of nutrients are grouped together and emphasizes proportionality of food selections. - e.
 MyPlate is designed as a food guidance tool for the general public.